Timple/hitch-estimation-apriltag-array/README.md

 ### In action

 The utility of this package is to facilitate motion planning and control during autonomous navigation of articulated vehicles.
+See video:

 [![hitch_estimation_apriltag_array in action](https://img.youtube.com/vi/TSIXd5L-Hxk/0.jpg)](https://www.youtube.com/shorts/TSIXd5L-Hxk)